Ilya-Er0fick/PoemsKeno/README.md

 My code was realise servel functions:

- 1. Chose language (Russian, English, France)
- 2. Making poem with random number generator on C++
+ 1. Making poem with random number generator on C++
- 3. Create new txt file, where wrote text poem.
+ 2. Create new txt file, where wrote text poem.